DATES TBD - 2023

 One of the amazing things about the colors of Peru, is all of their plants are foraged within their region.
 The brilliant, saturated and array of colors come from generations of passed down knowledge and experience.
 And these women are opening up to share this wonder with us!

-We will be dyeing 3 skeins of yarn each with the women of Pichinku Yarn (a Peruvian based, naturally dyed yarn company).
+We will be dyeing Peruvian sourced yarn with the women of Pichinku (a Peruvian based, naturally dyed yarn company).
 Start dreaming about projects you can knit, weave or crochet with the gorgeous colors you'll be dyeing!